 CATCHUP_COMPLETE method, as this will force stellar-core to apply every transaction from the beginning of the ledger, which will take an ever increasing amount of time.
 Instead, we recommend you set the

 CATCHUP_RECENT config value.
 To do this, determine how long of a downtime you would like to survive (expressed in seconds) and divide by ten.
-This roughly equates to the number of ledgers that occur within you desired grace period (ledgers roughly close at a rate of one every ten seconds).
-With this value set, stellar-core will replay transactions for ledgers that are recent enough, ensuring that the metadata needed by horizon is present.
+This roughly equates to the number of ledgers that occur within your desired grace period (ledgers roughly close at a rate of one every ten seconds).
+With this value set, stellar-core will replay transactions for ledgers that are recent enough, ensuring that the metadata needed by Horizon is present.

-In the section above, we mentioned that horizon tries to maintain a gap-free window.
+In the section above, we mentioned that Horizon tries to maintain a gap-free window.
 Unfortunately, it cannot directly control the state of stellar-core and so gaps may form due to extended down time.
-When a gap is encountered, horizon will stop ingesting historical data and complain loudly in the log with error messages (log lines will include “ledger gap detected”).
-To resolve this situation, you must re-establish the expected state of the stellar-core database and purge historical data from horizon’s database.
+When a gap is encountered, Horizon will stop ingesting historical data and complain loudly in the log with error messages (log lines will include “ledger gap detected”).
+To resolve this situation, you must re-establish the expected state of the stellar-core database and purge historical data from Horizon’s database.
 We leave the details of this process up to the reader as it is dependent upon your operating needs and configuration, but we offer one potential solution:

 Managing Stale Historical Data

-- Stop horizon.
+- Stop Horizon.

 horizon db reap to clear the historical database.

-- Clear the cursor for horizon by running
+- Clear the cursor for Horizon by running

 stellar-core -c "dropcursor?id=HORIZON" (ensure capitilization is maintained).